 Poetic language has the power to transform the listener.
 Heschel describes the prophet as an "assaulter of the mind" whose words penetrate the conscience.
-132 Terence Hoagwood in Prophecy and the Philosophy of Mind asserts that the radicalism of biblical prophecy, "provides a glimpse of how prophetic poetry, through the use of images and symbols, can begin to enact a real revolution of ideas that spill out into the world at large."133 William Benjamin, writing on the power of language, expresses that a "magical spark (can) spring between word and action."134 His essay, On Language as Such and on the Language of Man, draws connections between language, naming and action.135 He regards naming as a creative act with mystical power.136 The act of creation was a linguistic act and for Benjamin it is a metaphor for how linguistic expression becomes reality.
-137 God spoke, made and then named; it is the naming that designates the full expression of being.
-138 Creation was complete when man was given the gift of language.
-139 Benjamin does not imply that man has the same creative power as God but does suggest that language has the power to affect reality.
-140
+132 Terence Hoagwood in Prophecy and the Philosophy of Mind asserts that the radicalism of biblical prophecy, "provides a glimpse of how prophetic poetry, through the use of images and symbols, can begin to enact a real revolution of ideas that spill out into the world at large."
+William Benjamin, writing on the power of language, expresses that a "magical spark (can) spring between word and action."
+His essay, On Language as Such and on the Language of Man, draws connections between language, naming and action.
+He regards naming as a creative act with mystical power.
+The act of creation was a linguistic act and for Benjamin it is a metaphor for how linguistic expression becomes reality.
+The act of creation was a linguistic act and then named; it is the naming that designates the full expression of being.
+The act of language.
+The language has the power to affect reality.
+The same creative power as God but does suggest that language has the power to affect reality.

 Franke describes poetry as having a "marked language."
-141 Sound effects within poetry give it a sense markedly different from everyday speech, implying it is to be understood differently.142 Its meaning is not to be discerned from the concrete world before our eyes but in the unseen things evoked by poetic language.143 Metaphor conveys a "secret language" and the use of rhyme fuses words together suggesting new meaningful connections.144 This phenomena of poetry, described in 1744 by Giamattista Vico as "poetic logic," followed a tradition from Dante which understood poetry as a divine art for the expression of theological knowledge beyond rational knowledge.145 Dante, Boethius and Milton all developed a unique poetic form suited to expressing their individual theological themes.
-146 Hurley asserts that theological revelation in poetry has been governed not just by religious conviction but through an awareness of the power of poetic form and having "the artistry to wield it."147 The work of Robert Alter, writing in 2011, has reinforced to the contemporary world how the form and language of Hebrew poetry is suited to divine revelation.148 Alter particularly emphasizes the power of metaphor, symbolism and myth to create diverse and complex meanings in prophetic poetry.149 These poetic features alongside the rhythm, musicality, and sound connections within poetry make it a more effective medium than prose for the prophet to cast his vision and claim to be "God talking."150
+141 Sound effects within poetry give it a sense markedly different from everyday speech, implying it is to be understood differently.
+142 Its meaning is not to be discerned from the concrete world before our eyes but in the unseen things evoked by poetic language.
+143 Metaphor conveys a "secret language" and the use of rhyme fuses words together suggesting new meaningful connections.
+144 This phenomena of poetry, described in 1744 by Giamattista Vico as "poetic logic," followed a tradition from Dante which understood poetry as a divine art for the expression of theological knowledge beyond rational knowledge.
+145 Dante, Boethius and Milton all developed a unique poetic form suited to expressing their individual theological themes.
+146 Hurley asserts that theological revelation in poetry has been governed not just by religious conviction but through

+Heschel, Prophets, 12.Winckles, "Shelley," 17.